worthyag/sign-up-form/README.md

 # sign-up-form
 A sign-up form for a mock site.
+View live [here](https://worthyag.github.io/sign-up-form/).

 #### Site in Action.
 **Before**